komprenilo/liga/README.md

-# Liga: the ML-Enhanced Spark SQL
+# Liga: Let Data Dance with ML Models

 Liga is general-purpose ML-enhanced SQL framework designed to be modular, extensible and scalable.